Magnesium Testing Explained

 - diet, alcohol use, and supplement use

-If you take supplements or are considering them, it is also worth reviewing magnesium interactions, because some medicines and health conditions can change what is safe or useful.
+If you take supplements or are considering them, it is also worth reviewing magnesium interactions and the Magnesium Interaction Timing Map, because some medicines and health conditions can change what is safe or useful.

 When a clinician might order it